X

 • Verify your hreflang tags using the Google Search Console or another SEO tool to check that they work properly.

 The thing about hreflang attributes is that implementing them can get really complicated, especially if you’re targeting many languages and regions.
-Unless you have a good background in SEO, you might as well enlist the help of a digital marketing agency specializing multilingual SEO.
+Unless you have a good background in SEO, you might as well enlist the help of a digital marketing agency, or if you’re in the software industry, a SaaS marketing agency specializing in multilingual SEO.

 #2 – Use Localized URLs